johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Conjectures are the product of imagination, but imagination can create fiction much more easily than reflect reality.

-- The explanation-based conception of science is why we can know so much about ***unfamiliar*** aspects of reality
+- The explanation-based conception of science is why we can know so much about ***unfamiliar*** aspects of reality. #KnowReality
+    Although our senses cannot detect neutrinos or quasars or most other significant phenomena in the universe, our brains can understand them.

-- The "Reach" of an explanation is its ability to solve problems beyond those that it was created to solved (SUSY with DM and gauge coupling unification)
+- The "Reach" of an explanation is its ability to solve problems beyond those that it was created to solved (SUSY with DM and gauge coupling unification).

-- Make sense to also speak of the reach of a non-explanatory forms of knowledge ("Rules of thumb")
+- It makes sense to also speak of the reach of a non-explanatory forms of knowledge ("Rules of thumb").
     - eg: knowledge implicit in genes for biological adaptation)

-- To be elaborated on later:  There is something greatly significant about explanation in the cosmic scheme of things.
+- (To be elaborated on later:) There is something greatly significant about explanation in the cosmic scheme of things.

 - Scientific Instruments: correct errors through indirectness that is guided/inspired/designed by theory.
 Strips away illusions misleading perspectives and gaps.
    It is amazing that object exist that when we observe them take on the appearance, other properties of other objects that are elsewhere are very different.
-    (scientific instruments (and our sensory organs) are examples of these incredible things.
+    (scientific instruments -- and our sensory organs -- are examples of these incredible things.)
    Explanatory theories tell us how to build and operate devices in exactly the right way to make this miracle work.
-   Like conjuring tricks in reverse: these instruments fool our senses into seeing whats really there It is ironic that scientific instruments bring us closer to reality when in purely physical terms they only ever separate us further from it.
+   Like conjuring tricks in reverse: these instruments fool our senses into seeing what is really there.
+   It is ironic that scientific instruments bring us closer to reality when in purely physical terms they only ever separate us further from it.
-   (An example that all observation is theory laden)
+   (An example that all observation is theory laden.)

 - To say that we have genuinely observed a thing is to say that we have accurately attributed our evidence (which is always ultimately inside our own brains) to that thing.
-   Scientific truth is when we have accurately attributed physical reality to theory
+   Scientific truth is when we have accurately attributed physical reality to theory.

 - The Spaceship Earth metaphor and the Principle of Mediocrity are almost universally accepted among scientifically minded people.
   Despite the fact that naively they argue in opposite directions: